 Once you have safely removed a tick, or if you think you have been bitten by one but the animal has already had its fill and dropped off, there’s no point worrying too much about it.
 There’s nothing you can do about it at this stage, and the vast majority of tick bites simply leave behind an itchy lump – just keep an eye out for symptoms of something more serious later, and then act accordingly.

 Remember – most tick bites are harmless.
-It’s only if ticks are infected with the bacteria that cause illnesses such as Lyme disease that you are in danger, but of course there’s no way of knowing whether the animal that has bitten you is carrying such bacteria.
+It’s only if ticks are infected with the bacteria that cause illnesses such as Lyme disease that you are in danger, but of course there’s no way of knowing whether the creature that has bitten you is carrying such bacteria.

 Again, vigilance is your best form of defense here; be alert to the indicators that you might have been infected, and seek medical assistance as soon as you can, because the earlier you treat something like Lyme disease, the easier it is to get rid of it.